 What other drugs will affect tofacitinib?

-This list is not complete and many other drugs can interact with tofacitinib.
+This list is not complete and many other drugs may affect tofacitinib.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 More about tofacitinib

 - En Español